Using Moq to mock a method with out parameters

 ...

-… and lo and behold: each time I called TryGetSubstitution() _mockSub was changed to the value of the first parameter passed in the call.
+… and lo and behold: each time I called TryGetSubstitution() _obtained was changed to the current value of _mockSub.

 To genericize and expand upon this in the future I have set up a new MoqDelegates class